Short Answer

 | Rhode Island | Non-judicial | Perform limited acts such as acknowledgments, oaths, subpoenas, and depositions; not permitted to perform marriages. | R.I.
 Gen. Laws § 42-30-5; Rhode Island Secretary of State | No |

-The table shows the central pattern: judicial authority exists where the office presides over a court or determines legal rights in adjudicative proceedings.
-A ceremonial title, standing alone, is not enough.
+The table shows the pattern: court authority exists where the office presides over a court or decides legal rights in real proceedings.
+A ceremonial title, by itself, is not enough.

 Why the Distinction Matters

-Consider the Guinness World Records “youngest judge” record.
-Two people, two different states, the same title on paper — but two materially different offices.
-One presided over a court that heard civil and criminal cases.
-The other was authorized to solemnize marriages and take acknowledgments.
-Treating those offices as interchangeable, simply because both carried the title “Justice of the Peace,” produces an incorrect legal comparison.
+Look at the Guinness “youngest judge” record.
+Two people, two states, the same title on paper — but very different offices.
+One presided over civil and criminal cases.
+The other mainly performed marriages and acknowledgments.
+Treating those offices as the same, just because both carried the title “Justice of the Peace,” creates a misleading legal comparison.

 Frequently Asked Questions